JoshAshby/joshashby.github.io/projects.markdown

       <span class="tag">Browser Extension</span>

       <p class="mt-2">
-        Broom is a <!--paid--> browser extension for Firefox and Chrome that lets you scrape data from a web page up into a CSV or JSON file.
+        Broom is a paid browser extension for Firefox and Chrome that lets you scrape data from a web page up into a CSV or JSON file.
       </p>
     </div>
   </div>